With over 20 years experience in stud welding operations, FASTEN is undoubtedly Singapore’s leading stud welding expert.

 It is essential to have the correct weld current and weld time to achieve a good weld.
 When excessive cable lengths are used, our Fasten Technical Team will look into the reduction in weld currents and adjust the settings accordingly for our users.
 Without technical support, these factors may contribute to weld inconsistency or even weld failure.
 The amount of cable totally depends upon the power source being used.
 Our technical department will advise if there is a need for a parallel cable when long runs are needed.

 Stud welding is popular partly because of how quickly it can be carried out.
 Compared with processes such as drilling and tapping, it is fast and simple.
 The most common method is to heat the parts to be joined briefly but intensively utilizing an arc.
 This melts the surfaces to be joined.
 The bolt or stud is then pressed into position with a special welding gun.
 Steel bolts or studs up to about 25 mm diameter can be welded in this way.
 The process may also be used for stainless steel, copper, and brass items.
-Aluminum can be welded using the capacitor discharge method.
-Stud welding also can be easily mechanized, e.g. for robot welding.
+Aluminium can be welded using the capacitor discharge method.
+Stud welding can also be easily mechanized, e.g. for robot welding.